Graduate Programs in Philosophy

 Information on departmental speakers and events may be found here.

 New Exchange Program with Heidelberg University for Graduate Students and Faculty

-The philosophy department at Duquesne University is pleased to announce its new cooperative exchange program with Heidelberg University.
+The Philosophy Department at Duquesne University is pleased to announce its cooperative exchange program with Heidelberg University.
 Both departments currently have students on exchange at the partner university.
-This cooperation between the two departments is overseen by Research-Alumni Ambassador Dr. Jennifer Bates of the philosophy department at Duquesne University.
-Heidelberg University has one of the most storied and prestigious philosophy programs and the philosophy department at Duquesne is thrilled to announce this new exchange program and to allow this great opportunity for our graduate students.
+This cooperation between the two departments is overseen by Research-Alumni Ambassador Professor Jennifer Bates of the Philosophy Department at Duquesne University.
+Heidelberg University is ranked #1 in Germany in the 2015 Academic Ranking of World Universities.
+It has one of the most storied and prestigious philosophy programs.
+The Philosophy Department at Duquesne University is thrilled about this exchange program.
+It is a great opportunity for our graduate students.

 For more information about the program and its various participants please visit the webpage here.